kennyfraser/wp-sync-test/_pages/automated-gui.md

     **Bootstrapping ZooKeeper IP Address(es)**

-    :   Specify a comma-separated list of one or more ZooKeeper node IP addresses to use for configuring the internal Exhibitor instances.
+    :   Specify a comma-separated list of one or more ZooKeeper host IP addresses to use for configuring the internal Exhibitor instances.
 Exhibitor uses this ZooKeeper cluster to orchestrate its configuration.

         **Important:** Multiple ZooKeeper instances are recommended for failover in production environments.